History

 2009

-In 2009, the company launched Mega-Service, a service provider for the maintenance and repair of digital satellite, cable and terrestrial receivers.
+In 2009, the company launched Mega-Service, a service provider for the maintenance and repair of digital satellite, cable and terrestrial customer-premises equipment.

 2008